oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 The power figure given is the forecasted instantaneous power in Watts at the precise hour.
 As a continuous variable, power can be plotted on a time graph as a line.

-The energy figures have to be calculated over a period of time, which is usually one-hour period.
+The energy figures have to be calculated over a period of time, which is usually a one-hour period.
 From a simple power graph, we can estimate the energy by taking the average power (between two consecutive hourly figures).
 Since we are working over a one hour period, the average power value over the hour is numerically equivalent to the energy Watt-hour (Wh) value.

 ![Power or energy?](/images/Power-or-energy.png)